-The Body Of UPenn Student Blaze Bernstein Was Found In Brush In OC Park
+The Body Of UPenn Student #BlazeBernstein Was Found In Brush In OC Park

 Gideon Bernstein, Father Of Blaze, Spoke At The Initial Orange County Sheriff’s Press Conference

 Blaze Bernstein and the friend (whose name has not been released), who both attended Orange County School of the Arts in Santa Ana, allegedly were in contact over SnapChat when Bernstein asked the friend to pick him up to “hang out and catch up.”
-The friend, who is now known as the witness said Bernstein complained about the grades he was getting at the University of Pennsylvania and “seemed depressed.”
+The friend, who is now known as the witness, said Bernstein complained about the grades he was getting at the University of Pennsylvania and “seemed depressed.”
 In the initial interview, the witness said that Bernstein asked to be dropped off at the park at 3:40 a.m.

 Two days after the disappearance of Blaze Bernstein, detectives spoke to the witness again and asked about “scratches and abrasions” on the witness’s hands and arms, and the witness said he was involved in a “fight club.”